MCT-master/mct-master.github.io/_posts/2018-08-23-introduction-group-d.markdown

 ![Photo of Shreejay Shrestha](/assets/img/ShreejayShrestha.jpg "Shreejay Shrestha")

 **Shreejay Shrestha** is an Industrial Ecologist and an architect from Nepal.
-He has a master's degree in Industrial Ecology from NTNU Norway and a bachelors degree from TU.
+He has a master's degree in Industrial Ecology from NTNU Norway and a bachelors degree in Architecture from TU.
 Nepal.
-With 5 years of experience in design and construction field in Nepal he is currently pursuing master's in music communication and technology at NTNU and UiO.
+With 5 years of experience in design and construction field in Nepal he is currently pursuing master's in Music Communication and Technology at NTNU and UiO.

 * [Portfolio Site](shreejayshrestha.wixsite.com/musical-portfolio)